reworkhow/JWAS.jl/docs/src/index.md

 Pkg.add("JWAS")
 ```

-To load the package, use the following command inside the Julia REPL (or IJulia Notebook):
+To load the JWAS package, use the following command inside the Julia REPL (or IJulia Notebook):

 ```julia
 using JWAS